Transculturation

-Transculturation is a term coined by Cuban anthropologist Fernando Ortiz in 1940 (from the article Our America by José Martí) to describe the phenomenon of merging and converging cultures.
+Transculturation is a term coined by Cuban anthropologist Fernando Ortiz in 1940 to describe the phenomenon of merging and converging cultures.
 Transculturation encompasses more than transition from one culture to another; it does not consist merely of acquiring another culture (acculturation) or of losing or uprooting a previous culture (deculturation).
 Rather, it merges these concepts and instead carries the idea of the consequent creation of new cultural phenomena (neoculturation) in which the blending of cultures is understood as producing something entirely new.

 Although transculturation is somewhat inevitable, cultural hegemony has historically shaped this process.
 Particularly, Ortiz referred to the devastating effects of Spanish colonialism on Cuba's indigenous peoples as a "failed transculturation".
 Further, he affirmed "that when cultures encounter each other, each of the parties invariably exerts a strong influence on the other(s)."
 Transculturation is often the result of colonial conquest and subjugation.
 In a postcolonial era, the effects of this oppression remain, as native peoples struggle to regain their own sense of identity.
 On the other hand, new musical genres have often emerged as a result of transculturation.
 In reference to Cuba in particular, there exists a mixture between European and African musics as "African slaves left a major imprint on Cuban society, especially in the area of Cuban popular music."

 Where transculturation affects ethnicity and ethnic issues, the term "ethnoconvergence" is sometimes used.
 In a general sense, transculturation covers war, ethnic conflict, racism, multiculturalism, cross-culturalism, interracial marriage, and any other of a number of contexts that deal with more than one culture.
 In the other general sense, transculturation is one aspect of global phenomena and human events.